BossMan Dlow: Life and career

 Devante Milan McCreary was born on August 31, 1998 in Port Salerno, Florida, where he was also raised.
 His father works as a truck driver and he has one brother named Tory, whom McCreary has stated inspired him to pursue music.
 He began rapping in 2019 as BossMan Dlow before briefly serving time in county jail on charges of selling and possessing cocaine.
 His music first gained popularity in Tallahassee before spreading to other parts of Florida.

 BossMan Dlow released his debut mixtape Too Slippery in January 2023, which gained traction on TikTok.
 He signed a record deal with Alamo Records in the summer of 2023, who re-released Too Slippery as 2 Slippery in December 2023.

 His single "Get in with Me", originally performed as a freestyle on the Jacksonville–based series Kreepin Through the Streetz, was released through Alamo Records in January 2024.
 It soon became popular on Instagram and TikTok—particularly due to a feud between Rick Ross's ex-partner, Tia Kemp, and his daughter, Toie Roberts, during which Kemp posted a video using the song—and subsequently debuted on Billboards Hot 100 and Hot R&B/Hip-Hop Songs charts the following month.
 It peaked at number 49 on the Hot 100 after spending five weeks on the chart.
 His single "Mr Pot Scraper" was released in February of that year and also became popular.
 BossMan Dlow's third mixtape, Mr Beat the Road, was released on March 15, 2024, with "Get in with Me", "Mr Pot Scraper", and "Piss Me Off" as its singles.
 A remix of his song "Finesse", from his mixtape 2 Slippery, with rapper GloRilla was released later that month.
 In August 2024, BossMan Dlow featured on Ciara's single "Run It Up".

 BossMan Dlow's debut studio album, Dlow Curry, was released on December 13, 2024.
 The album features guest appearances by Babyface Ray, French Montana, GloRilla, Ice Spice, Lil Baby, and NoCap.
 It received positive reviews and debuted at number 36 on the US Billboard 200.
 The album's deluxe edition was released on May 23, 2025, featuring an additional guest appearance from Gucci Mane.
+His second studio album, Chicken Talkin Bastard, was released on April 10, 2026.